top of page

 So, a more accurate definition of an alterative (all-TEAR-uh-tiv is how I pronounce it, but I'm sure others say it differently) is a plant that gradually restores overall body function, vitality, and metabolism.

-Many of them support the body's own elimination organs to optimally perform their jobs ridding the body of waste by providing specialized nourishment so that these organs aren't fighting an uphill battle due to added environmental pressures.
+Many alteratives support the body's own elimination organs to optimally perform their jobs.
+They help them to rid the body of waste by providing specialized nourishment so that these organs aren't fighting an uphill battle due to added environmental pressures.

 If you’re thinking this sounds extremely unclear, you’re not wrong.
 Plants that are considered alterative cover a broad spectrum of processes, and the mechanisms of how many work are not fully understood.

-Alteratives can have an impact on almost every body system.
-Some function in a very broad sense and some have very specific and direct organ affinities.
+Alteratives can have an impact on almost every bodily system.
+Some function in a very broad sense, and some have very specific and direct organ affinities.
 These can be used in combination to speed up the alterative action and target systems that are specifically sluggish.

-Some of the ways an alterative can function are:
+Some of the ways an alterative can function are by:

 Other terms you might see used to describe alterative herbs are: nutritive, restorative, nourishing, tonic